 You also have the option to voluntary terminate your agreement.
 You will need to return the car and half of the total amount payable as detailed on your agreement documentation.
 If you have already paid at least this amount plus any overdue repayments and have taken reasonable care of the car, you will not have to pay any more.Back to top

-If you decide to keep the car you will need to pay the final payment (Fixed HP Plan) or the final lump sum payment (Flex PCP).
-It is important that Flex PCP customers prepare for how they will make the final lump sum payment.Back to top
+If you decide to keep the car you will need to pay the final payment (Hire Purchase HP) or the final lump sum payment (Personal Contract Purchase PCP).
+It is important that Personal Contract Purchase (PCP) customers prepare for how they will make the final lump sum payment.Back to top

 Once the car has been collected or returned, we’ll check the mileage and that it’s in good condition.
 Providing that you have not exceeded the maximum agreed mileage and the vehicle is in good condition, we’ll write to you confirming that the agreement has ended and your Car Finance account is closed.
 If the vehicle has exceeded the maximum agreed mileage a charge per excess mile will apply.Back to top

 When you apply for Halifax Car Finance, there'll be no impact on your credit score because we already know you.
 This means that you can browse your options and apply for Car Finance with no impact on your credit report.
 If you take out a Car Finance plan, this will be detailed on your credit report.
 Learn more about how credit works.Back to top